godbrigero/godbrigero/README.md

 </div>

 ## 🚀 About Me
-- 🤖 Passionate robotics engineer crafting autonomous navigation solutions
+- 🤖 Passionate robotics engineer making autonomous navigation
-- 🎯 Specializing in SLAM (Simultaneous Localization and Mapping) algorithms
+- 🎯 Vision + Pathfinding + AI
-- 🦀 Building robust systems with Rust
+- 🦀 Rust all the way
 - 💡 Contributing to FRC Team 4765's success
 - 🔧 Always tinkering with new technologies